vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## PACK patch_notes:
 Below you can find all changes and tweaks made from previous to current version of the project:
 <details>
-  <summary>v1.2.0 <strong><i>- #21-09-2019</strong></i></summary>
+  <summary>v1.2.0 <strong><i>- #28-09-2019</strong></i></summary>

-- Corrected "Physics and Collisions" for Player Controlled Characters
+- Corrected "Physics and Collisions" for Player Controlled Characters.
-- Added Lifespan to Projectiles so they won't propagate infinitely
+- Added Lifespan to Projectiles so they won't propagate infinitely.
-- Added level restart on KillZ trigger
+- Added level restart on KillZ trigger.
-- Added Auto-Respawn to Player Characters
+- Added Auto-Respawn to Player Characters.
 - Further tuned VQ3 Character movement.
 - Enabled Raw Input Support.
 - Added Damage Indicators.